-Sr. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken if any 1 Environment (Protection) Act, 1986 Deviations in COD values it's Judgment order dated 22-03-2022 directed to Oxidation process and the treated effluent parameters are within the norms as
+Sr. No. Specify the law / regulation / guidelines which was not complied with Provide details of the non- compliance Any fines / penalties / action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken if any 1 Environment (Protection) Act, 1986 Deviations in COD values it's Judgment order dated 22-03-2022 directed to ETP is revamped during 2018 with Biological Oxidation process and the treated effluent parameters are within the norms as stipulated by MoEF&CC/PCBs.